eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/indent/README.md

 - `"offsetTernaryExpressionsOffsetCallExpressions": true` (`true` by default), handles an edge case for call expressions nested in ternary.
 It's only effective when `offsetTernaryExpressions` is set to `true`.
 - `"ignoreComments"` (default: false) can be used when comments do not need to be aligned with nodes on the previous or next line.
 - `"tabLength"` (default: 4) when using tabbed indentation, the indentation used to calculate the insertion value of the template string
+- `"offsetMultiLineInList"` can be used to offset the indentation of AST node that are at the first item in the "list" and have the same starting line as their parent.
+This accepts an array of [selectors](https://eslint.org/docs/latest/extend/selectors).

 Level of indentation denotes the multiple of the indent specified.
 Example: